-The Editorial Board of Swedish Journal of Romanian Studies invites you to submit articles for publication in the vol. 3, no. 1 / 2020.Read more about Call for papers SJRS Vol. 3 / 2020
+The Editorial Board of Swedish Journal of Romanian Studies invites you to submit articles for publication in the vol. 4, no. 1 / 2021.Read more about Call for papers SJRS Vol. 4 / 2021

-Swedish Journal of Romanian Studies is published in collaboration with Centre for the Research of the Imaginary "Speculum", "1 Decembrie 1918” University, Alba Iulia, Romania, and welcomes contributions from scholars all over the world.
+The articles assembled in this collection represent an innovative coverage of Romanian studies and are dedicated to facilitating the exchange of knowledge between theoreticians and practitioners within the field.
+Swedish Journal of Romanian Studies is published in collaboration with “1 Decembrie 1918” University of Alba Iulia, Romania and Romanian Language Institute, Bucharest, and welcomes contributions from scholars all over the world.

 The cover photo was taken by Florian-Rareș Tileagă on April 15th, 2009 and represents the road to Afteia Monastery, Alba County, Romania.